 - Introduction of re-skilling funds for retrenched employees.

-- Provision for Social Security Fund for unorganized workers.
+- Provision of Social Security Fund for unorganized workers.

 - Provision of gratuity on completion of one-year service as against 5 years.